DexterNano/LOGITacker/README.md

 ## 3.1 LOGITacker's modes of operation

 - **discover**: Used to find Logitech wireless devices on air aka. pseudo-promiscuous mode (default mode)
-- **passive-enum**: Receives all RX traffic of the selected device address (optained in discover mode or added manually).
+- **passive_enum**: Receives all RX traffic of the selected device address (optained in discover mode or added manually).
 This is basically sniffing, but device information is updated based on received frames (f.e. if plain keyboard reports are received, the device is flagged to allow plain keystroke injection)
-- **active-enum**: Actively transmits frames for a discovered device address, in order to test if plain keystroke injection is possible (no false positives, but detection doesn't work for devices like presentation clickers).
+- **active_enum**: Actively transmits frames for a discovered device address, in order to test if plain keystroke injection is possible (no false positives, but detection doesn't work for devices like presentation clickers).
 Additionally active-enumeration "talks" to the receiver of a discovered device to find out other accessible RF addresses.
 This means if a mouse is discovered, active-enum could possibly find an input RF address for a keyboard connected to the same